Internet and Its Uses · 4 question types

 Many computers hold a copy of the blockchain.
 Even if one attacker quietly rewrites their own local copy, they still have to convince the rest of the network to accept it.
 The rule of consensus is that nodes accept the longest valid chain.
 An attacker's tampered chain will be shorter than the honest one (because the honest network is mining ahead), so the network simply ignores it.

-To beat the honest network, an attacker would need to control more than half of the entire network's mining power (the "51% attack").
+To beat the honest network, an attacker would need to control more than half of the entire network's power (the "51% attack").
 For large blockchains like Bitcoin, this would cost billions of pounds in hardware and electricity.

 Each transaction is digitally signed by the sender using their private key.
 Anyone in the network can use the sender's public key to verify that the signature is valid (asymmetric encryption, topic 6).
 Without the private key, no one can forge a transaction from someone else's wallet.